planttheidea/remodeled/README.md

   state: Object // the internal state of the instance
 ```

-These are all the same properties you know from React, but encapsulated for convenience.
+Most of these are the same properties you know from React, but encapsulated for convenience. `getDOMNode` is a convenience method to be used in place of `findDOMNode(this)`, and `methods` is a namespace for all instance methods passed.

 #### Lifecycle methods

-In addition to these properties, certain lifecycle methods will provide the following:
+In addition to the `model` properties, certain lifecycle methods will include the following:

 **componentWillReceiveProps**